 Check out the top choices from experts throughout the coffee industry

 The Oracle Touch is a fairly bulky machine – 14.7 inches by 14.5 inches by 17.6 inches.
-So the bean hopper is difficult to access if you need to fit it under cabinets or shelves in your kitchen.
+So the bean hopper can be difficult to access if you need to fit it under cabinets or shelves in your kitchen.
 It’s also seriously heavy, 37.3lbs, so you don’t want to be moving it around too often.

 Personally, I love the look of it.
 It’s bold, bordering on ostentatious, but it looks like a proper espresso machine.
 It comes in brushed stainless steel or “black truffle”.
 For me, the stainless steel looks better.
 But whichever you choose, it will become a feature piece in your kitchen.